Vladimirs Babičevs

 Vladimirs Babičevs (born 22 April 1968) is a Latvian football manager and a former footballer.
-Currently, he is the manager of Latvia national under-19 football team.
+Currently, he is the manager of the Latvia national under-19 football team.

 Babičevs has played 51 matches for Latvia internationally.

 Club playing career

 His first club was 9. maijs where he played under Juris Docenko.
 In 1987 Babičevs joined Zvejnieks Liepāja for which he played 2 matches in the second Soviet league.
 In 1988, he switched to RAF Jelgava.
 With RAF he played for four seasons in different divisions of Soviet football, and in 1992 – in Latvian Virslīga.
 In 1992 RAF played a golden match against Skonto FC and lost 2:3.
-After the seasons Babičevs switched to the side of the victors – he joined Skonto.
+After the season, Babičevs switched to the side of the victors – Skonto.

-With Skonto came the most successful years of Vladimirs' career – the club was by far the strongest in Latvia and Babičevs soon became one of the key players of Skonto.
+With Skonto came the most successful years of Vladimirs' career – the club was by far the strongest in Latvia and Babičevs soon became one of the key players for Skonto.
 In 1994, he was the best goalscorer in the Latvian league with 14 goals and was selected the best forward in the league.
-In mid-nineties Babičevs' switched to midfield and in 1997 he was selected the best midfielder in the Latvian league.
+In the mid-1990s Babičevs' switched to midfield and in 1997 he was selected the best midfielder in the Latvian league.
 In 1997 Babičevs was the only Skonto player to score against FC Barcelona in the UEFA Champions League qualifiers.

 In 1999, Babičevs got to play rather little – both because of competition and of his injuries.
 Before the 2000 season Babičevs together with several other Skonto players who the club didn't count with for the upcoming season left for Policijas FK.
 In the middle of the season, Babičevs joined the only foreign club of his career – Torpedo-ZIL in Russia but he didn't play in any matches for the club.
 In 2001 Babičevs joined FK Rīga.
 In 2003, he switched to another new club – FK Jūrmala.